* Orders for U.S. durable goods in November surged but home sales slip

 * Thin year-end conditions keeping moves slight

-* Quiet trade before Christmas Day holiday when most global
+* Quiet trade before Christmas Day holiday when most global markets are shut

 By Julie Haviv